sungnga/practice/graphQL/README.md

   - The response getting back is in JSON format.
 All of the response data can be found on the 'data' property
   - The response structure will match up with the query structure
 - **GraphQL Schema**
-  - Anohter great feature of GraphQL is that it's self-documenting.
+  - Another great feature of GraphQL is that it's self-documenting.
 GraphQL APIs expose a schema that describes exactly what operations could be performed on the API and what data could be requested.
 If the field does not exist, it will give an error message
   - With REST APIs, someone needs to manually write and update documentation.
 Sometimes these documentations may be outdated or doesn't exist.
 This makes it hard to locate the data we need
   - It enables tools like GraphQL Playground to validate the structure of your operation before ever sending the operation to the server

 ### Nested GraphQL Queries
 - When querying on an object, we must specify which fields from that object we want
 - **Custom Types:**
-  - GraphQL allows you to defien custom types specific to your application.
-A customtype is nothing more than a template for an object
+  - GraphQL allows you to define custom types specific to your application.
+A custom type is nothing more than a template for an object
   - GraphQL is strongly typed language.
 All the data you have access to is of a specific type which can be found in the schema.
 Afield like 'course' might resolve to a string value, while a field like 'me' might resolve to a custom type such as a 'User' type
   - When querying for a custom type, the resolved JSON value is an object.
 Your query needs to explicitly list out all the fields it wants from the object
   - Let's say that the resolved value of the 'me' query is of the 'User' type.
 A selection set needs to be provided for the 'me' query.
 The following valid query defines a selection set for 'me' by requesting the 'id', 'name', and 'email' of the User type